Jortiz07/grassroots-easy-steps/docs/user-stories.md

 ## User stories

-* The young college student who decided to help his friend collect signatures so he can qualify for the next election and is tired of wasting time figuring out the most efficient way to visit every address given to him.

-* The bread delivery woman who was given a new route in an area of town she is unfamiliar with and wants to avoid disappointing her clients on the very first day.
+* The local grassroots organizer who wants to canvass the least represented areas so that the communities are well informed  and are then able to make an informed decision when casting their votes.

+* The outreach manager of a new non-profit who is trying to inform the members of the community about their organization so that they can take advantage of their free services.

+* The member of the community who decided to run for office and needs to get enough signature to be on the ballot so that his community finally gets the representation that they deserve.

-* The young entrepreneur who decide to start delivering packages for amazon and wants to be able to be efficient, meet deadlines, save gas, and be able to go home before the sun goes down.
+* The young entrepreneur who decide to start delivering packages for a big company and wants to be able to be efficient, meet deadlines, save gas, and be able to go home before the sun goes down.